aws-samples/rancher-on-aws-workshop/content/20-exploring-the-cluster/23-kubernetes-applications/index.en.md

 ## Completed!

 We're done!
 We deployed a Kubernetes application using Fleet and the Rancher Multi-Cluster Manager.
-Let's move onto creating a Amazon EKS Cluster using `eksctl` and Cloud9!
+In the next section, we will create an Amazon EKS Cluster using `eksctl` and AWS Cloud9.